Ethnosymbolism: Anthony D. Smith

 In order to understand why and how a nation emerges, Smith posits two types of ethnic community: the lateral (aristocratic) and the vertical (demotic).
 Lateral communities are usually made up of aristocrats and elites.
 For example, the Normans were united by shared myths of descent and the achievements of their dukes, but this identity was limited to the upper classes.
 On the other hand, vertical communities are more inclusive and connect different social classes through shared culture and history.
 For instance, the Israelite community united various social groups with common religious and historical traditions.
 In later works, Smith added a third type: immigrant nations that consist of the fragments of other ethnies, such as the United States and Australia.

+Smith generally held that nations were a modern phenomenon, but made an exception for Egypt and Judah/Judea, the only cases in antiquity he judged to have approximated true nations.
+He examined and rejected comparable status for the Greek, Neo-Assyrian, Phoenician, Sumerian, and Achaemenid polities.
+For Smith, the Jews of the late Second Temple period provide "a closer approximation to the ideal type of the nation ... perhaps anywhere else in the ancient world."

 According to Smith there are three ways in which the past may influence the national present: